-In this technique, you sit down at a relaxed position and focus on your breathing.
+In this technique, you sit down in a relaxed position and focus on your breathing.
 You can also come up with a mantra.
-This is a word that has no meaning, and therefore induces no emotion.
+This is a word that has no meaning and therefore induces no emotion.
 Hindus use the sound “Ohm.”
 You can use any word or sound you like as long as it is meaningless.

 Repeat this mantra in your head and focus only on that.
 This will clear your mind of all thoughts and you will feel rejuvenated.

-In this exercise, all you have to do is become aware of your own body.
+In this exercise, all you have to do becomes aware of your own body.
 Start from the head.
 Try to feel the strands of your hair, then go all the way down to your toenails.
-Feel it all without judgement.
+Feel it all without judgment.